TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution

 Following WCAG-EM~\cite{w3c_wcag_em}, the authors recorded observed behaviors and any accessibility issues. \add{The authors conducted the interactions on an app outside of the selected apps to align their inspection methodologies before starting the annotation process.
 No automated tools were used, except for TalkBack to simulate screen reader interactions. } We included interactions that received at least two annotations in the dataset.
-In total, we examined 475 unique interactions and identified 78 interactions containing accessibility errors.} \add{We classified these errors into five general categories: \textit{Locatability} (25), \textit{Actionability} (12), \textit{Label} (9), \textit{Feedback} (11), and \textit{Navigation} (21). }
+In total, we examined 475 unique interactions and identified 78 interactions containing accessibility errors.
+We classified these errors into five general categories: \textit{Locatability} (25), \textit{Actionability} (12), \textit{Label} (9), \textit{Feedback} (11), and \textit{Navigation} (21).

 \add{We treat each manually identified \func error as a ground-truth case and compare tool reports against this set.
 In our analysis, we computed performance metrics, such as precision and recall, with respect to app-level \func errors only.
 For \toolName, interaction traces that the Accessibility Analyzer classified as agent or infrastructure failures were not reported as accessibility errors and therefore not considered as positive detections. }